-1. Publicly accessible mezzanines may be provided within a building story with the following standards:

-- a.
-A building story must be at least eighteen (18) ft in height to accommodate a public mezzanine. - b.
-A public mezzanine must have a ceiling height of at least eight (8) ft measured from the finished floor of the mezzanine to the surface of the finished ceiling or underside of the structural members of an unfinished ceiling. - c.
-The area of a public mezzanine may be no greater than fifty percent (50%) the area of the main floor beneath it. - 2.
+- 1. Publicly accessible mezzanines may be provided within a building story with the following standards: - a.
+A building story must be at least 18 ft in height to accommodate a public mezzanine. - b.
+A public mezzanine must have a ceiling height of at least 8 ft measured from the finished floor of the mezzanine to the surface of the finished ceiling or underside of the structural members of an unfinished ceiling. - c.
+The area of a public mezzanine may be no greater than 50% the area of the main floor beneath it. - 2.
 Utility or mechanical mezzanines, intended only for access by repair personnel, may be provided within a full building story with the following standards: - a.
-A building story must be at least fifteen (15) ft in height to accommodate a mechanical mezzanine. - b.
-Mechanical mezzanines may be designed as a crawlspace, and have a minimum ceiling height of four (4) ft. - c.
-Mechanical mezzanines may be no greater than seventy-five percent (75%) the area of the main floor beneath them. - 3.
+A building story must be at least 15 ft in height to accommodate a mechanical mezzanine. - b.
+Mechanical mezzanines may be designed as a crawlspace, and have a minimum ceiling height of 4 ft.

+- c.
+Mechanical mezzanines may be no greater than 75% the area of the main floor beneath them. - 3.
 From the exterior of the building, mezzanines should appear like part of the story they are associated with.
 A mezzanine may not appear like a complete building story from the outside.